-The Australian Embassy in Copenhagen, Denmark does not process visa or citizenship applications for Australia.
+The Australian Embassy in Copenhagen, Denmark DOES NOT process visa or citizenship applications for Australia.
 For clients resident in Denmark, Faroe Islands, Greenland, Iceland or Norway visa processing is undertaken electronically through the online ‘eVisa’ service, or by processing centres in Australia, or by the immigration office at the Australian Embassy in Berlin, Germany.

 You should not book flights or make travel commitments until you have a visa to travel to Australia.
-The department will not be liable for any financial loss incurred by clients whose visa application was finalised later than expected or unsuccessful.
+The department will not be liable for any financial loss incurred by clients whose visa application was finalised later than expected or where an application is unsuccessful.

 Visas for Papua New Guinea (PNG)